Founded in United Kingdom

 Preparing Your Application

-Submitting Your Application at the Italian Consulate
+Submitting at the Italian Consulate

-Post-Application Process
+Post-Application Procedures

-After submitting your application, the typical processing time for the Elective Residence Visa is between 3 to 6 months.
-Once your Italy retirement visa is approved, you will need to finalize your relocation plans and ensure all necessary documentation is in order.
-Avoid contacting the consulate prematurely for updates, as the review process can take up to 90 days.
-Patience is key.
+• Processing Time: The typical processing time for the Elective Residence Visa ranges from 3 to 6 months.
+It's advisable to avoid contacting the consulate prematurely for updates, as the review process can take up to 90 days.
+Patience during this period is essential.

 Obtaining Your Italian Residence Permit